Magnifico1/A_Simulation_Study_on_the_Effects_of_Evasive_Animal_Movement_on_Line_Transect_Abundance_Estimates/README.md

 # A Simulation Study on the Effects of Evasive Animal Movement on Line Transect Abundance Estimates

-(Submitted as dissertation for fulfilment of MSc Applied Statistics and Datamining degree)
+(Submitted as dissertation for fulfilment of MSc Applied Statistics and Datamining degree; graded 18/20)

 A frequently used method in statistical ecology for the estimation of animal populations based on line transect data is that of distance sampling.
 Since it assumes uniform